Huaxia-Interactive/Huaxia-Hub/README.md

 # NOTICE

 Download from the v1.0 branch, not the main.
-The main branch is designed for viewing only; files are not configured properly.
+The main branch is designed for sorting files only; files are not configured properly.

 # Huaxia Hub